-In other words, this generation is eager to venture into career zones that increasingly represent who they are.
-Zones which allow them to pursue meaningful passions outside of work while offering enough engaging reasons to be their professional best.
+In other words, the millennial generation is eager to venture into career zones that increasingly represent who they are.
+Zones which foster employee motivation and allow them to pursue meaningful passions outside of work while offering enough engaging reasons to be their professional best.

 Corporations clearly have their work cut-out for addressing the concerns and aspirations of this pool of talent.
 So what must organizations do in this respect?

 Foster Collaborative Work Environments: Organizations that allow for cross-functional collaboration among employees at all levels stand to gain incredible benefits in terms of innovation and creative problem-solving.
 As per a recent report, 74% respondents expressed a desire to work in collaborative groups.
 An environment that is conducive to unrestrained brain-storming and open discussion accelerates employee morale.
 In addition, companies that are inclusive in their approach for inviting ideas help in trust-building.
 Google for instance, has a formal policy that allows employees to spend 20% of their time on things outside of their direct function.